 - 46 cm high

-- Florence, Basilica of Santa Croce, Tomb of MichelangeloSi apre in una nuova finestra
+- Florence, Accademiain FlorenceSi apre in una nuova finestra

-It is said that Michelangelo was not a handsome man; someone defined him as deformed, with a disproportionate head and almost skeletal body.
+It is said that Michelangelo was not a handsome man, with a disproportionately large head and an almost skeletal body.
 Shy, a lover of solitude, energetic and passionate, he had an untamed force of will that was entirely directed towards a single purpose, art.

 And only Daniele da Volterra (known as Il Braghettone, the breeches maker, for having been commissioned to censor Michelangelo’s “Last Judgment”) was able to capture the melancholy gaze and weathered face that so characterized Michelangelo Buonarroti.